yt-project/unyt/docs/usage.rst

 decomposible in terms of the base mass, length, and time units in the unit system.
 For this reason quantities defined in E&M units in CGS units are not readily convertible to MKS units and vice verse since the units are not dimensionally equivalent.
-To resolve this, ``unyt`` provides a unit equivalency system, discussed below, to convert data between semantically equivalent but not dimensionally equal units.
+To resolve this, :mod:`unyt` provides a unit equivalency system, discussed below, to convert data between semantically equivalent but not dimensionally equal units.

-You can convert data to a unit system ``unyt`` knows about using the :meth:`unyt_array.in_base <unyt.array.unyt_array.in_base>` and :meth:`unyt_array.convert_to_base <unyt.array.unyt_array.convert_to_base>`
+You can convert data to a unit system :mod:`unyt` knows about using the :meth:`unyt_array.in_base <unyt.array.unyt_array.in_base>` and :meth:`unyt_array.convert_to_base <unyt.array.unyt_array.convert_to_base>`
 methods: